babacoders/openusm/docs/idrac2elk.md

 Try updating the BIOS Token using [this](https://github.com/openusm/openusm/blob/master/docs/bios-token.md) link.

-Open up kibana and you can see that the logs as shown below:
+Open up kibana and you will need to add timestamp onto it.

+Now you can see that the logs as shown below:

 ![alt_text](https://github.com/openusm/openusm/blob/master/images/idrac_elk.png)